laurenallegra/game-project-scope-study/study.md

 Items I will implement are listed in the TODO below.

 USER STORIES
-  -As a user, I want to be able to sign up.
+1. As a user, I want to be able to sign up.
-  -As a user who has already signed up, I want to be able to sign in.
+2. As a user who has already signed up, I want to be able to sign in.
-  -As a user, I want to be able to change my password.
+3. As a user, I want to be able to change my password.
-  -As a user, I want to know that my password is being stored securely.
+4. As a user, I want to know that my password is being stored securely.
-  -As a user, I want to play a game of tic-tac-toe.
+5. As a user, I want to play a game of tic-tac-toe.
-  -As a user, I want to be notified when X or O wins, and which one, or if there is a tie.
+6. As a user, I want to be notified when X or O wins, and which one, or if there is a tie.
-  -As a user, I want to have the wins, losses, and ties associated with my username appear in the browser.
+7. As a user, I want to have the wins, losses, and ties associated with my username appear in the browser.
-  -As a user, I want to interact with a visually pleasing UI that is easy to understand and intuitive.
+8. As a user, I want to interact with a visually pleasing UI that is easy to understand and intuitive.

 PLAN TO KEEP CODE MODULAR